Ways to meditate & resources

 E) Evolving Out Loud with Kyle Cease; Comic relief while realizing who you are.

-I met Kyle a few years ago, and have watched his mission scale with delight.
+I met Kyle back in 2015 (at a small gathering in Santa Barbara), and have watched him to continue to evolve and his mission scale with delight.
 He shares the ahaa about our inner state of being being the root cause of suffering or wellspring of abundance and keeps us laughing along the way.
 Kyle is a passionate advocate of meditation being the most important thing you could do.
 You could also use his videos as a way to pause, contemplate, and challenge yourself to evolve a bit more.

 Your true spark of creativity.
 What allows effortless work?